 FACT: Just 1.75 mg of 1080 poison will kill a 25 kg dog, and enough poison is spread aerially per hectare to kill over 2,500 dogs.
-It is estimated that a lethal dose of bait for an adult human could be as little as 30 grams where the bait contained 0.15% in 1080.
+It is estimated that a lethal dose of bait for an adult human could be as little as 30 grams, where the bait contained 0.15% in 1080.
 A small dog may receive a lethal dose of 1080 from as low as 0.5 grams of bait containing 0.15% in 1080.

-Mike Meeds did a study on the effects of 1080 poison on the soil he found that the soil biota and the insects in the area where 1080 was dropped.
-Fifty per cent of that soil biota and insects died.
-Fifty per cent.
-You come back three years later, and they poison again, you’ve now lost another fifty per cent.
+Mike Meeds did a study on the effects of 1080 poison on the soil; he found that the soil biota and the insects in the area where 1080 was dropped.
+Fifty per cent of that soil biota and insects died—fifty per cent.
+You come back three years later, and they poison again; you’ve now lost another fifty per cent.

-Suddenly you are down to less than twenty-five per cent of actually having the soil biota in a health state.
+Suddenly you are down to less than twenty-five per cent of actually having the soil biota in a healthy state.
 And then, they’ll come back in another three years and give it another pounce, so you’re down to twelve and a half per cent.

 Over a million hA this year will be aerially dropped with pre-feed & 1080 poison pellets, and they are going to use up to eight tonnes of 1080 poison to do that.